themayankjha/JAKYM/README.md

 I wanted to create this application so that I could use the command line to play music easily.
 I often play games and listen to music simultaneously but using either Spotify or playing music in a browser takes much-needed resources from my CPU and RAM.

 I have spent a lot of time looking through numerous CLI based music players.
-But they either required setting up lots of things, needed premium features to function or sometimes flat out didn't work even after tinkering with them for hours.
-Hence I thought that instead of looking for a solution, I should code it myself.
+But they either required setting up lots of things or needed premium features to function and sometimes flat out didn't work, even after tinkering for hours.
+Hence nstead of looking for a solution, I thought that I should code it myself.

 So I present to you JAKYM, Just Another Konsole YouTube-Music.